erwinluis/splitable_doc/README.md

 ### Callback/Webhook

-When everyone in team pays or when team is cancelled because everyone did not pay within the allotted time then splitable makes a callback to the client site.
+When everyone in team pays or when team is cancelled because everyone did not pay within the allotted time then split(able) makes a callback to the client site.
 The url that is used for callback is the `api_notify_url` that the client provided while signing up for the api services.

-* invoice: This is the same value that client passed to splitable when it made `POST` request.
+* invoice: This is the same value that client passed to split(able) when it made `POST` request.
 * payment_status: This value will be either `paid` or `cancelled`. `paid` means each team member's credit card has been captured. `cancelled` means the team could not pay within the allocated time frame.
 * api_secret: This is to prevent forgery.
 Usually this value is taken from the company settings.
 However if the `POST` request contained `api_secret` then that value is used.
 * transaction_id: This is so that you have a unique transaction_id in your system regarding this transaction.
-Also if merchant needs to contact Splitable regarding the payment then this value would be required.
+Also if merchant needs to contact split(able) regarding the payment then this value would be required.
 This parameter is also required for issuing refund.

 Please note that a callback is always a `POST` request.

-In order to ensure that client has indeed received the callback Splitable checks the http resonse code for the callback made.
-If the response code is not `200` then splitable will make another attempt to make the callback in increasing order of time.
-In total Splitable will make 25 attempts and the distribution of those 25 attempts is given below.
+In order to ensure that client has indeed received the callback split(able) checks the http resonse code for the callback made.
+If the response code is not `200` then split(able) will make another attempt to make the callback in increasing order of time.
+In total split(able) will make 25 attempts and the distribution of those 25 attempts is given below.

     1st attempt : less than a minute
     2nd attempt : less than a minute